-Ever noticed how certain phrases, even seemingly harmless ones, can leave a bit of a bad taste in your mouth?
+Ever noticed how certain phrases, even the ones that sound harmless, can leave a bit of a sour taste in your mouth?

 1. “I’m not one to gossip, but…”